-The focus of this fiscal impact analysis, however, is on Phase 1 which includes a proposed 1,182,000 SF industrial building slated for distribution/logistic tenants and a proposed 150-unit multifamily residential complex to be permitted and constructed under a future 40R district designation.
-Tentatively, the Phase 1 development is anticipated for completion in 2023, with the remainder of the project to be constructed in subsequent phases after that (the timing of those phases has not been specified at this time).
+Tentatively, the Phase 1 development is anticipated for completion in 2023, with the remainder of the Project to be constructed in subsequent phases after that (the timing of those phases has not been specified at this time).

 The purpose of this analysis is to assist the Town in their ongoing considerations and review of the Project as well as the zoning needed to regulate and permit the construction of the Project.
 The following summarizes the findings from this fiscal impact analysis with all estimates presented in FY 2021 dollars.
-A more detailed discussion of inputs and assumptions utilized in this analysis is presented throughout the remainder of this memorandum.
+A more detailed discussion of inputs and assumptions utilized in this analysis is presented throughout this memorandum.